 If I was planning to pay my deposit, can I still do so?

 Yes, yes, and YES!
 No changes here.
-With registration opening the week of April 6, we strongly encourage all students who have been admitted to submit their enrollment deposit.
+With registration now open, we strongly encourage all students who have been admitted to submit their enrollment deposit via the student portal.
 By doing so, you will have priority registration and be contacted by an Academic Advisor to explore registration options.

 What about the Mane Event?